Jon Kinyon: Private investigation: Andy Kinyon Cold Case

 On Sept.
 10, 2021, a story about Jon Kinyon's 10+ year-long private investigation into his father's 1972 murder cold case made the front cover of his hometown weekly newspaper: Palo Alto Weekly.
 Suspicions of a 40-year police cover-up and continued stonewalling by the San Francisco Police Department are laid out in the article.

 Journalism award

-In May 2022, the story, "Searching For Their Father's Killer," won First Place for Investigative Reporting in the 2021 California Journalism Awards for print weeklies with a circulation of 25,000 and over, presented by the California News Publishers Association.
+In May 2022, the story, Searching For Their Father's Killer, won First Place for Investigative Reporting in the 2021 California Journalism Awards for print weeklies with a circulation of 25,000 and over, presented by the California News Publishers Association.

 Published Novels

+Kinyon has a growing list of novels, short stories, and poetry books published in both fiction and non-fiction genres.